AugustArnstad/BayesianVariableImportance/README.md

 Further documentation and function references can be found within the package.
 Use the standard R help and documentation commands to access detailed information about each function.

 ## Contributing
-Contributions to `VariableImportanceINLA` are welcome.
+Contributions to `BayesianVariableImportance` are welcome.
 Please ensure that you adhere to standard coding practices and include tests for any new features.
 Open a pull request with details about your changes.

 ## License
 This project is licensed under the MIT License - see the LICENSE.txt file for details